ThunderAnimal/hc-sdk-js/docs/sdk.md

 ```

 #### Download Document
-To download the document multiple requirements need to be fulfilled:
-  - A user is logged in.
-  - The logged in user has the right to access the document.
-    - The user is the owner of the document
-    - The user has the owners permission to access the document.

-To download the document call downloadDocument providing the owners user id and the document id
+To download the document call downloadDocument providing the owners user id and a document id the logged in user has permission to access for.
 ```javascript
   HC.downloadDocument('user_id','document_id').then((hcDocument) => {
     // the requested hcDocument